fourth-idiot/P2PFILESHARINGPROJ/README.md

 - Optimistic neighbors selection after every m seconds
 - Successful exchange of REQUEST and HAVE messages
 - Successfull exchange of PIECE
-- Combine all pieces to create the complete file.
+- Combine all pieces to create the complete file
 - Termination after all peers receive the complete file